pmdjdias/ua_computerVision/#04 - Edges_Lines/README.md

 ## 4.5 - Canny detector

 Analyse the code (`aula_04_exe_05.py`) that aply the Sobel operator to detect horizontal edges.
+Modify the code to use the vertical kernel and see the difference.
-Modify the code to apply the Canny detector to a given image.
+Now replace the Sobel code to apply the Canny detector to a given image.
 Use the function:

 ``` html